White Sox vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the White Sox have a record of 2-7.
+- In nine games as the underdog over the last 10 matchups, the White Sox have posted a mark of 3-6.

-- In their last 10 matchups with a total posted by sportsbooks, the White Sox and their foes are 5-5-0 when it comes to hitting the over.

-- The White Sox's previous 10 contests have not had a spread posted by bookmakers.
+- When it comes to the total, the White Sox and their opponents are 6-4-0 in their previous 10 games.

+- Bookmakers have yet to post a spread in any of the White Sox's past 10 games.
+The average over/under established by sportsbooks in Chicago's past three games has been 7.8, a streak during which the White Sox and their opponents have hit the over every time.

 White Sox Betting Records & Stats

-- The White Sox have been victorious in four, or 18.2%, of the 22 contests they have been chosen as underdogs in this season.
+- The White Sox have been chosen as underdogs in 23 games this year and have walked away with the win five times (21.7%) in those games.

-- Chicago has entered 20 games this season as the underdog by -105 or more and is 4-16 in those contests.
+- This season, Chicago has won four of its 20 games, or 20%, when it's the underdog by at least +105 on the moneyline.

-- The moneyline set for this matchup implies the White Sox have a 51.2% chance of walking away with the win.

-- So far this season, Chicago and its opponents have hit the over in 17 of its 32 games with a total.
+- Chicago and its opponents have hit the over in 18 of its 33 games with a total this season.

 - The White Sox have yet play a game with a spread this season.